ai4luc/CerraData-code-data/README.md

 Source code for the **dataset generation** and **experimental evaluation** of our paper *A High-Spatial Resolution Dataset and Few-shot Deep Learning Benchmark for Image Classification*.

-## Biome Cerrado Dataset (BCD)
+## Biome Cerrado Dataset (CerraData)

-The Biome Cerrado Dataset (BCD) was generated using the public available satellite data from [INPE](http://www.dgi.inpe.br/).
+The Biome Cerrado Dataset (CerraData) was generated using the public available satellite data from [INPE](http://www.dgi.inpe.br/).
 We firstly obtained 150 scenes made by the *Wide Panchromatic and Multispectral Camera (WPM)* of the CBERS-4A satellite.
 Each scene was preprocessed with the [merge bands algorithm](data_management/merge_bands.py) in order to merge the near-infrared (NIR), green (G) and blue (B) spectral bands, respectively, to the R, G and B image channels.
 In sequence, by the use of [QGIS platform](https://qgis.org/pt_BR/site/), pan-sharpening with Hue Saturation Value (HSV) method via panchromatic (PAN) band was also applied to the merged scenes.
 Then, [cut and filter algorithm](data_management/cut_and_filter_images.py) was applied to the scenes, which crops tiles of 256x256 pixels that preserves geospatial information, and also remove non-data images.
 At this point, approximatelly 2.5M usable tiles was produced.

 ![image](classes.jpeg)